TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 2/Judges 2.4.md

 ---

-And it came to pass, when the angel of Jehovah spake these words unto all the children of Israel, that the people lifted up their voice, and wept.
+It happened, when the angel of Yahweh spoke these words to all the children of Israel, that the people lifted up their voice, and wept.